risuorg/risu/doc/presentation-revealmd.md

 Philosophy is very simple:
 - Citellus is just a simple wrapper.
-- Allows to specify on sosreport and test folders.
+- Allows to specify on sosreport and test filters.
 - Finds tests available in test folders.
 - Executes each test against sosreport and reports return status.
 - Framework written in python which features option parsing, parallel execution of tests, filtering, etc.